2018 has been a heck of a year for software.

 Artificial intelligence is moving at unprecedented speeds.
 AI is going from a lot of systems capable of doing things as well or better than humans in a specific field – known as Artificial Narrow Intelligence (ANI) – to systems capable of doing any intellectual task that a human can – known as Artificial General Intelligence (AGI) – to finally arrive at systems that can outperform any human in any intellectual task – known as Artificial Super Intelligence (ASI).
 While state-of-the-art software currently hasn’t been able to pull off AGI, teams at Google Deepmind, OpenAI and the likes are closing in.

 Hybrid intelligence is best described as the holy grail for software to feed the world.
 It is when biological and artificial intelligence starts merging.
 We have already started merging with machines, you are already a cyborg.
 Your phone is an extension of you, your social media is a digital version of you, and medical advances like pacemakers and LASIK are considered a normal part of our society.
 Similarly, brain-machine interfaces where a third digital layer will connect to your cortex and merge your biological intelligence with artificial intelligence will become natural.
 When hybrid intelligence hits the streets, which will take years (but not that many years), software is going to unleash our potential like none of us can imagine.
 Communicating with anyone will be as simple as thinking a thought, no verbal communication needed.
 A mental picture will be a memory stored in the cloud.
 Generally visualizing anything for someone else will be extremely accurate, something words could never achieve.
 You will be able to access all knowledge at all times as if you already knew, and the little voice inside your head, that could be your assistance weighing pros and cons in a difficult decision.

 The future is bright.
-How software will be feeding the world is the topic of our upcoming book “Software is Feeding the World – Developing a Sustainable Future”.
-To get notified when the book is out, shoot us a message on our chat.
+How software will be feeding the world is the topic of the book “Software is Feeding the World – Develop Your Organisation to Sustain”, which you can order on Amazon as ebook or paperback.